 Today’s post will be a little bit different, as it is a guest post from Brent & Laura Carr who are fellow sellers that I have met in Minneapolis.
 They started off in the retail arbitrage business model, and recently transitioned over to private labeling their own products on amazon.
-As mentioned in my past couple of results posts, I have been working on private label as well, and should have my first private label product live on amazon this month.
+As mentioned in my past couple of results posts, I’ve been working on how to sell on Amazon private label as well, and should have my first private label product live on amazon this month.
 Brent & Laura are further along in the process however, and are seeing some good success in their first few months.
 They were willing to do a guest post sharing some of their experiences, as well as some of the differences between retail arbitrage in today’s post.
 You can expect some more posts about private label here over the coming months as well.

 Take it away Laura: